yycunc/SAMEclustering/README.md

 resolution = 0.9, tSNE = TRUE, dimensions = 2, perplexity = 30, SIMLR = TRUE, diverse = TRUE, SEED = 123)
 ```

 The function *indiviual_clustering* will output a matrix, where each row represents the cluster results of each method, and each column represents a cell.
-User can also extend SAMEclustering to other scRNA-seq clustering methods, by putting all clustering results into a M * N matrix with M clustering methods and N cells.
+User can also extend SAMEclustering to other scRNA-seq clustering methods, by putting all clustering results into a M by N matrix with M clustering methods and N single cells.

 ```{r, message=FALSE}
 cluster.result[1:4, 1:10]